britram/anti-pervasive/draft-barnes-pervasive-problem-00.md

 # Introduction

-Starting in the June 2013, documents leaked to the press by Edward Snowden have revealed several operations undertaken by intelligence agencies to exploit Internet communications for intelligence purposes.
+Starting in the June 2013, documents released to the press by Edward Snowden have revealed several operations undertaken by intelligence agencies to exploit Internet communications for intelligence purposes.
 These attacks were largely based on protocol vulnerabilities that were already known to exist.
 The attacks were nonetheless striking in their pervasive nature, both in terms of the amount of Internet communications targeted, and in terms of the diversity of attack techniques employed.

 To ensure the Internet can be trusted by users, it is necessary for the Internet technical community to address the vulnerabilities exploited in these attacks.
 The goal of this document is to describe more precisely the threats posed by these pervasive attacks, and based on those threats, lay out the problems that need to be solved in order to secure the Internet in the face of those threats.